hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-shp.md

 ## Polygon shapefile {#poly-create}

 Polygons are surface patches that can be created point-by-point, line-by-line, or from a `"Multipolygon"` *WKB* definition.
-When creating polygons from points or lines, we want to create a surface and this is why the corresponding geometry type is `wkbLinearRing` for building polygons from both point or lines (rather than `wkbPoint` or `wkbLine`, respectively).
+When creating polygons from points or lines, we want to create a surface and this is why the corresponding geometry type is `wkbLinearRing` for building polygons from both points or lines (rather than `wkbPoint` or `wkbLine`, respectively).
 The following code block features an example for building a polygon shapefile delineating the hydraulic laboratory of the University of Stuttgart.
-The difference between the above example for creating a line shapefile are:
+The differences between this code block and the above example for creating a line shapefile are:

 * The projection is `EPSG:4326`.
 * The point coordinates are generated within an `ogr.wkbLinearRing` object step-by-step rather than in a loop over *dictionary* entries.